 EDGE is a West Virginia community college initiative that recognizes specific West Virginia high school classes as "free" community college credit.
 These high school classes are usually in the career-technical track and can be applied to a certificate or an associate degree.
-To be eligible to receive the EDGE credit, a high school student must pass an EDGE eligible high school course with a final overall grade of an A, B, or C. Additionally, students have to complete at least one college course through West Virginia Northern and pass this course with an A, B, or C. These may include

-College 101, Early Entrance classes, online classes, or any classes as a general or transient student.
-The student must then complete an EDGE Transcript Request form that can be found either on the WV Department of Education website at wvde.state.wv.us/forms/cte/edge-transcript-request or by contacting Northern's Student Service Center and requesting to speak with the Registrar's Office.
+To be eligible to receive the EDGE credit, a high school student must pass an EDGE eligible high school course with a final overall grade of an A, B, or C. Additionally, students have to complete at least one college course through West Virginia Northern and pass this course with an A, B, or C. These may include College 101, Early Entrance classes, online classes, or any classes as a general or transient student.
+The student must then complete an EDGE Transcript Request form that can be found at www.wvncc.edu/docs/2j\EDGETranscriptRequest2018.pdf or by contacting Northern's Student Service Center and requesting to speak with the Registrar's Office.